 They say that prevention is always better than the cure, and that’s certainly true here too.
 Knowing how to get over someone who cheated and lied is important, but let’s look at how to avoid it altogether.

 Now, unfortunately, there’s no magic solution that’ll make you perfectly insusceptible.
-That doesn’t mean you have to leave things to chance.
+You can't just spot some of the common signs she's cheating and instantly assume that she is cheating.
+But that doesn’t mean you have to leave things to chance.

 Let’s take a look at six ways you can keep yourself as safe as possible.
 You owe it to yourself to avoid all this again.

 If you make one change with your dating habits, let it be this.
 You might feel like you "need" to be in a relationship right now, and that’s normal after being cheated on.

 Things rarely end well when a relationship begins out of necessity.
 Slow it down, enjoy being single for a while and let things happen.
 In my opinion, the best relationships tend to start by accident.